 VIVA: Fall 2019 Grant Recipients

-The response to VIVA’s Course Redesign Grant Program continues to be tremendous, with 44 proposals requesting in all more than $600,000.
+The response to VIVA’s Course Redesign Grant Program continues to be tremendous, with 44 proposals requesting more than $600,000.
 VIVA has awarded 14 projects in this first round of funding, totaling $206,955 in grants with the potential to save Virginia students more than $900,000 dollars each year.
 Grant recipients represent 14 VIVA institutions, with many of the projects representing multi-institution collaborations, and 13 disciplines.
 When combined with the projects awarded grants in the spring of 2019, VIVA Course Redesign Grant projects have the potential to save Virginia students as much as $12.5 million over five years.
 Summaries of the awards and descriptions of the funded projects are found below.

 Aligning Student Learning Outcomes and OERs at James Madison University and Blue Ridge Community College